Spiralbaby/data_cleaning_hw/README.md

 ####Steps to recreate Tidy data set:
 1. fork this repo, and clone it locally on your machine.
-2. download "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip" and unzip it to the repos directory.
-* there should be 2 folders: "test" and "train" each containing the raw data used in the analysis, as well as it's own README.txt file that describes the contents of the unzipped file.
+2. download "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip" and unzip it to this cloned repo's directory. the unzipped file contains 2 folders: "test" and "train" each containing the raw data used in the analysis, as well as it's own README.txt file that describes the contents of the unzipped file.
-3. you can run the code from run_analysis.R by sourcing it through R studio, or copying, pasting and running the code directly through the R terminal. the end result will be the tidy data set provided in the peer review section of the "Getting and Cleaning Data" Coursera class.
+3. you can run the code from run_analysis.R by sourcing it through R studio, or copying and running the code directly through the R terminal. the end result will be the tidy data set provided in the peer review section of the "Getting and Cleaning Data" Coursera class.